phroi/capsule_bytes_inconsistent_length/README.md

 value = 200 # instead of 5000
 ```

-5. Start ckb node and miner:
+5. In a new terminal start ckb node and miner:

 ```bash
 (trap 'kill -INT 0' SIGINT; cd ~/ckb/; ckb run --indexer & sleep 1 && ckb miner)